alexander-kastil/az-cloud-native/demos/07-dapr/02-invocation-bindings/readme.md

 Dapr bindings are a way to declaratively connect your application to another service.
 Dapr bindings are event-driven and can be triggered by an event or run on a schedule.
 Dapr bindings are implemented as an output binding, an input binding, or a bidirectional binding.

 ![dapr-bindings](_images/dapr-bindings.png)

+To publish some sample events to service bus use [sb-data-generator](./sb-data-generator//)